sandeepmj/javascript-variables-comparison-operators/README.md

 - They ARE case sensitive.
 - Cannot begin with numbers.
+- Make them unique (just like IDs, you should only have ONE variable with a particular name).
 - No spaces between words, instead use underscores, hyphens or camelCase (`var myCamelCaseExample`).
 - Don't use any JavaScript [reserved words](http://www.w3schools.com/js/js_reserved.asp).
 - Think of code as story.
 Each variable is like a character/actor.
 Naming each in a relevant way such makes the narrative (the code) easier to follow.